 Mark P. Leo of Honolulu, Hawaii, is currently serving as Chief Rabban of the Aloha Shriners.
 Leo was elected Chief Rabban, part of the 7-member elected body that governs the Aloha Shriners, during the organization’s annual election of officers – held in Honolulu, HI, December 2016.

 Mr. Leo was raised a Master Mason in Honolulu Lodge F&AM in Honolulu, HI.
-He became a member while studying at the University of Hawaii at Manoa and went on to serve as Master at the age of 25, one of the youngest in Hawaii’s history.
-He is a member of both the Honolulu Scottish Rite and York Rite Bodies of Hawaii.
-In addition, Mr. Leo currently serves as a Grand Lodge Inspector for the Grand Lodge of Hawaii.
+He became a member while studying at the University of Hawaii at Manoa and went on to serve as Master at the age of 25 – one of the youngest in Hawaii’s history.
+He is a member of both the Honolulu Scottish Rite and York Rite Bodies of Hawaii, having been awarded the Knight Commander Court of Honor and membership in the Red Cross of Constantine.
+In addition, Mr. Leo currently serves as a Grand Lodge Inspector for the Grand Lodge of Hawaii, having served as a Grand Lodge officer since 2015.
 In 2014, Leo was honored with the Mason of the Year Award for the State of Hawaii.

 In 2016, Leo was appointed to the Imperial Public Relations Committee (IPRC) by Chris L. Smith, Imperial Potentate and Chairman of Shriners Hospitals for Children.
 As one of thirteen Regional Public Relations Directors for Shriners International, Leo is responsible for overseeing the public relations of Hawaii, California, Nevada, New Mexico and Arizona – a region which includes 15 Shrine Centers and 3 Shriners Hospitals for Children.